Mk1DzL/Hash-Stacker/README.md

-# Bitaxe Hashrate Benchmark
+# Bitaxe Hashrate Benchmark - Web GUI

-A Python-based benchmarking tool for optimizing Bitaxe mining performance by testing different voltage and frequency combinations while monitoring hashrate, temperature, and power efficiency.
+Based on mrv777's Python-based benchmarking tool, this is a dockerized web gui for running tests and reviewing results.

 ## Features